celestiaorg/docs/docs/developers/wallet.md

-For the public celestia address, you can fund the previously created wallet via [Discord](https://discord.gg/celestiacommunity) by sending this message to #faucet channel:
+For the public celestia address, you can fund the previously created wallet via [Discord](https://discord.gg/celestiacommunity) by sending this message to #arabica-faucet channel:

 ```text
 $request celestia1xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx